-Budgeted cost: £65, 075
+Budgeted cost: £51,975

-Activity Evidence that supports this approach Challenge number(s) addressed PP champion Planning, monitoring and evaluating provision for disadvantaged students requires constant close attention from a dedicated member of staff.
-We have seen multiple in-school improvements to provision and outcomes for disadvantaged students as a result of appointing a PP Champion.
-1,2,3,4,5,6,7&8 Resources It is self-evident that no student can learn effectively without access to appropriate learning resources, including suitable IT equipment.
-7 Wider Strategies Fund There are a huge number of very specific and bespoke strategies that are likely to help individual students achieve as well as possible.
-The Wider Strategies Fund allows teachers to apply for money for specific purposes (e.g. work experience opportunities or additional music lessons) 1,2,3,4,5,6,7&8 Access and participation in extra-curricular and enrichment opportunities Arts and sports involvement and trips lead to a positive impact in EEF toolkit and broader qualitative impacts on personal development and cultural capital.
+Activity Evidence that supports this approach Challenge number(s) addressed Appointment of Attendance officer Through a dedicated Attendance Officer, attendance of all students will be tracked and supportive interventions employed quicker to ensure that students are able to return to school.
+2 Increased pastoral support An increase in pastoral staff allows for more opportunities for mentoring, assessment needs and implementing interventions in response to the different needs of the cohorts.
+3 Resources It is self-evident that no student can learn effectively without access to appropriate learning resources, including suitable IT equipment.
+7

+Wider Strategies Fund There are a huge number of very specific and bespoke strategies that are likely to help individual students achieve as well as possible.
+The Wider Strategies Fund allows teachers to apply for money for specific purposes (e.g. work experience opportunities or additional music lessons) 1,2,3,4,5,6,7&8 Access and participation in extracurricular and enrichment opportunities Arts and sports involvement and trips lead to a positive impact in EEF toolkit and broader qualitative impacts on personal development and cultural capital.
 5

-Total budgeted cost: £260,301
+Total budgeted cost: £ 207,900